jacobprezant/wakaScript/README.md

 # wakaScript

 the social plugin (companion app) for MacOS's Script Editor, that actually works.
 Includes WakaTime/Hackatime support + Discord & Slack rich presence.
+Be sure to read the README before installing.

 **Acknowledgements**: (in no particular order)